-The per-unit TDV energy cost savings over the 30-year period of analysis are presented in Table 8 for single family.
+The per-unit TDV energy cost savings for newly constructed buildings over the 30-year period of analysis are presented in Table 8 for single family.
 These are presented as the discounted present value of the energy cost savings over the analysis period.
-Per-unit savings over the 30-year period of analysis are expected to range from a high of \$1,232 to a low of \$423 depending upon climate zone.
-The TDV methodology values on-peak electricity savings more than electricity savings during non-peak periods.
+Per unit savings over the 30-year period of analysis are expected to range from a high of \$1,231 to a low of \$436 depending upon climate zone.
+The TDV methodology allows peak electricity savings to be valued more than electricity savings during non-peak periods.
 Energy cost savings results for each prototype are presented in Appendix D.